UFC Fight Night: McDonald vs. Lineker: Predictions & Analysis

 A few statistical edges stand out.
 Nicholson throws significantly more leather — a 2.5 sig. strike per minute gap.
 Clark is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Clark has tighter striking defense, making opponents miss more often.

 The Pick: Devin Clark over Alex Nicholson.
-We're leaning Clark here at 69%, a solid but not overwhelming edge.
+The model gives Clark a slight nod at 65% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Methodology